dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         static abstract TSelf BitDecrement(TSelf x);

-        // CopySign is likely more general purpose and may apply to any signed number type
-        // It may even be applicable to unsigned numbers where it simply returns x, for convenience

-        static abstract TSelf CopySign(TSelf x, TSelf y);

         static abstract TSelf FusedMultiplyAdd(TSelf x, TSelf y, TSelf z);

         static abstract TSelf IEEERemainder(TSelf x, TSelf y);

-        static abstract TSelf MaxMagnitude(TSelf x, TSelf y);

-        static abstract TSelf MinMagnitude(TSelf x, TSelf y);

         // The following members are exposed on the floating-point types as constants today
         // This may be of concern when implementing the interface